chayasin/leetcode/README.md

 my leet code work

-I use both JavaScripts and Python3
+I use JavaScripts and Python

+I need to be good at both.